 In the case of retrievers, their fur needs to help them cope with being wet.
 Golden retrievers have a thick hairy coat with waterproof capabilities that will help them better retrieve fallen duck in a dam.

 The Bloodhound is a big framed dog that has a keen sense of smell.
 They are mostly used for tracking game such as deer and wild hog.
 Their large ears are very helpful at locating scent because they hang close to the ground and act as dust-brooms for stirring up scents.
 This breed was also used to track humans as well.

 Some dogs like the Dachshund have short feet and a long body bred for hunting in burrows.
 The Greyhound dog has a slim body with very little body fat that makes them faster, increasing their chances of catching their prey.

 Use: Hunting hare and fox.

 This breed is originated from Finland and weighs around 45-55 pounds when fully grown.
-They are bred with the purpose of hunting hare and fox and also has a keen sense of smell.
+They are bred to hunt hare and fox and have a keen sense of smell.
 This breed is very calm and not that aggressive.
 They are expected to live up to 12 years of age.

 Use: Hunting deer, boar, and bear.

 The Weimaraner breed mostly has a greyish color and weighs 55 to 85 pounds, depending on their sex.
 They can also live up to 12 years.
 They were mainly used for hunting larger game such as boar, deer, and sometimes bear (you need a pack in this case).

 Use: Tracking deer and hare.